New Sculpture Installation—Andy Goldsworthy's Stone Sea

 Stone Sea, a site-specific commission by world-renowned British sculptor Andy Goldsworthy, has been installed at the Museum.

-was inspired by St. Louis geology and the city's underlying base of limestone, formed over 300 million years ago when the Midwest was covered by sea.
-Using limestone from a local quarry, Goldsworthy fabricated approximately twenty-five arches, each measuring about ten feet high.
-The arches are densely arranged in the courtyard adjoining the Main and new East buildings.
-The arches, made of roughly cut stone, produce a sense of fluidity reminiscent of the sea.
+Stone Sea was inspired by St. Louis geology and the city's underlying base of limestone, formed more than 300 million years ago when the Midwest was covered by sea.
+Using limestone from a local quarry, Goldsworthy fabricated twenty-five arches, each measuring about ten feet high.
+The arches are densely arranged in the Courtyard adjoining the Main and new East buildings.
+Made of roughly cut stone, the arches produce a sense of fluidity reminiscent of the sea.